 With respect to the real estate market or domain, a NOC is issued as proof or a statement that there are no legal issues or blockages that would arise should there be a dealing or transaction or business on the property in question.

-A NOC or No Objection Certificate is important because-
+A No Objection Certificate or NOC certificate is necessary because

 A NOC essentially entails the personal details of the parties involved in a transaction and is addressed to whomever it concerns.